d-iii-s/msim/doc/reference/devices.rst

     ``s``
         if set to 1 then a send operation is initiated (reading the data from TX DMA buffer) "
+    "+20",4,"IP address","read/write","IP address assigned to the device by the guest.
+It must be set before the device can be used.
+This address must be used in outgoing packets and will be used in incoming packets."

 Commands
 ^^^^^^^^